autoforce/APIcasso/README.md

 - `group[by]` - Represents which field will be the key for the grouping behavior
 - `group[calculate]` - Which calculation will be sent in the response.
 Options are: `count`, `maximum`, `minimum`, `average`, `sum`
-- `group[fields]` - Represents which field will be the base for the response calculation.
+- `group[field]` - Represents which field will be the base for the response calculation.

 # Contributing